KojoEAppiah/Snake/README.md

 # Snake
-To run download the files and open index.html.
+To run: download the files and open index.html.